bethanychamberlain/testing/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+# About

 PURRLab research interests lie within the broad area of trustworthy machine learning and its applications to medical imaging with a focus on datasets.
-We are particularly interested in understanding the similarity and diversity of datasets, methods for learning with limited labeled data such a transfer learning, and meta-research on machine learning in medical imaging.
+We are particularly interested in understanding the similarity and diversity of datasets, methods for learning with limited labeled data such as transfer learning, and meta-research on machine learning in medical imaging.

-The best way to get a sense of what’s currently going on in the lab is to check out our [projects](https://purrlab22.github.io/projects/) page.
+The best way to get a sense of what’s currently going on in the lab is to read about our [projects](https://purrlab22.github.io/projects/) and people.

 PURRLab is a part of [DASYA](https://dasya.itu.dk/) research group in the department of Computer Science at the IT University of Copenhagen. and is led by Veronika Cheplygina.